Sexual harassment: Sexual Experiences Questionnaire (SEQ)

-Developed by Fitzgerald et al. in 1988, the Sexual Experiences Questionnaire (SEQ), was the first attempt to study the prevalence of sexual harassment in a scientific manner.
+Developed by Fitzgerald et al. in 1988, the Sexual Experiences Questionnaire (SEQ) was the first attempt to study the prevalence of sexual harassment in a scientific manner.
 The SEQ used self-reporting and required participants to respond with the answer that they felt best described their experience.
 They picked from three options on a scale measure: never, once, and more than once.
-The scenarios were only listed in behavior terms, and they did not use the word sexual harassment until the end to avoid confounding variables of self-labeling.
-The survey resulted in frequencies and percentages used in statistical analyses.
+The scenarios were only listed in behavioral terms, and they did not use the word sexual harassment until the end to avoid confounding variables of self-labeling.
+The survey yielded frequencies and percentages for use in statistical analyses.
 The test was retested multiple times and produced reliable and valid results.
 The SEQ is very widely used in a variety of environments and cultures.
-The SEQ is often cited as the best instrument of measurement available.
+The SEQ is often cited as the best measurement instrument available.
 Example questions included: Have you ever been in a situation where a supervisor or coworker habitually told suggestive stories or offensive jokes?.
 Despite the high praise for the SEQ, there are also several critiques on its design.
-For example, the wording of the questions causes skewed answers, and the scoring method can only produce frequency distributions.
+For example, the wording of the questions can skew responses, and the scoring method can only produce frequency distributions.

 SEQ-W (1995)

-Fitzgerald et al. (1995), created and tested the SEQ-W, an updated version of the SEQ considering the critiques.
+Fitzgerald et al. (1995) created and tested the SEQ-W, an updated version of the SEQ that addressed critiques.
 Their framework consists of three dimensions: sexual coercion, unwanted sexual attention, and gender harassment.
-They defined gender harassment as behaviors, both verbal and nonverbal that project/express violent and insulting feelings about women.
-Examples of this include gestures, taunts, hazing, threats, sexual slurs, etc. Gender harassment is the most widespread form of harassment but its typically ignored because it is not seen as big of an issue as other forms of sexual harassment.
-Sexual coercion includes the exchange of sexual acts/favors for job related benefits (quid pro quo).
+They defined gender harassment as behaviors, both verbal and nonverbal, that project/express violent and insulting feelings about women.
+Examples of this include gestures, taunts, hazing, threats, sexual slurs, etc. Gender harassment is the most widespread form of harassment, but it is typically ignored because it is not seen as a big issue like other forms of sexual harassment.
+Sexual coercion includes the exchange of sexual acts/favors for job-related benefits (quid pro quo).
 This model was tested on different samples of women from a variety of occupations, education levels, and cultures.
 After testing, the model was found to be structurally valid across different settings and cultures.
 The model was reported as reliable, efficient, valid, and practical.